Zeus197/smart-door-rekognition/README.md

             }
 2. Analyze
       - a.
 Create a Kinesis Video Stream (KVS1), that will be used to capture and 3 stream video for analysis.
             i.
-Download the KVS Producer SDK GStreamer plugin4 ● We recommend you use the Docker image to run it, if you’re not comfortable with compiling the library yourself. ii.
+Download the KVS Producer SDK GStreamer plugin
+                i.
+We recommend you use the Docker image to run it, if you’re not comfortable with compiling the library yourself. ii.
 Get an IP camera or simulate one on your device to create an  RTSP video stream. iii.
 Run one of the GStreamer commands outlined in the GStreamer documentation to stream your RSTP source to Kinesis Video Streams.
       - b.
 Subscribe Rekognition Video to the Kinesis Video Stream (KVS1).